-I graduated from Baylor in 2007 with a business degree and currently live in Rancho Sienna in Georgetown, TX with my wife, Shana, and our sons, James (8) and Connor (5).
-I do currently have a day job in Round Rock, TX.
+I graduated from Baylor in 2007 with a business degree in entrepreneurship and real estate and currently live in Rancho Sienna in Georgetown, TX with my wife, Shana, and our sons, James (8) and Connor (5).
+I work for a commercial real estate development group, StoneCrest Investments, based out of Round Rock, TX.
 Between my family and work, my schedule is a little hectic, but I try to squeeze photography into the evenings and weekends as much as I can.

 I’m a self-taught photographer who has a wide interest into many genres of photography.
 I love what I do and hopefully that’s apparent by the examples you see here on the site.
 My original interests in photography started when I first moved to Texas back in 2001, but I didn’t really get serious until 2009.
 Over the years, I’ve cycled through and focused on a lot of different genres and types of shooting.

 The period that probably influenced my work most was the couple years before my first son, James, was born.
 I focused my free time shooting film with antique medium-format cameras, and mostly long exposures at night.
 I shot everything manually and it forced me to really learn and understand the correlation between shutter speed, aperture, film speed (ISO), reciprocity failure, and assessing the conditions of a given scene.
 Even though I don't have time any longer to shoot film for fun, I feel that it drastically improved my digital shooting as well.

 I taught myself Photoshop and have been using it almost daily for 15+ years now.
 I like to think of my editing and retouching style as detail oriented and in-depth, but at the same time realistic.
 I can create the airbrushed effect when it fits the style, but typically don't see a need for it.
 I think people in general want to look their best in photos, but it doesn't need to be taken to such a level that it's unnatural.